Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 <a name="rgraphviz"></a>
 ### Using Rgraphviz

-Make sure you have connected to your instance using the -X flag of the *ssh* command.
+Make sure you have connected to your instance either with a web browser, or using the -X flag of the *ssh* command.
 Something like:

 	ssh -X -i bioconductor-bob-mylaptop.pem root@ec2-50-16-120-30.compute-1.amazonaws.com